 Sculptra and Juvederm Voluma are two different types of filler.
 Sculptra is an injection that helps your face produce its own collagen over time, in order to recover any lost volume.
 Juvederm Voluma is a newer product that is based on a natural hyaluronic acid gel.
 This procedures often is used for the cheeks in order to provide more volume.
 Voluma can provide more of an immediate result, while Sculptra works over a period of time, with typically 3 treatments, and takes a few months before the effects can be seen.
 Many procedures may use a combination of these two procedures, so it is worth discussing in detail beforehand with Dr. Green in order to know which options work best for you.

 Another non-surgical procedure for removing and reducing wrinkles is Botox.
 However, unlike the previous two comparisons, Botox works in a different way.
 Instead of “filling” wrinkles, it relaxes muscle movement that may cause wrinkles – and therefore works best in the forehead and around the eyes.
 Juvederm is more volume based and usually injected into the temples, cheeks, nasolabial folds, chin and lips.
 As a result, these are very different procedures, and a doctor should be consulted to discuss what would work ideally for your situation.

-All three types of Juvederm are available here at Dr. Green’s office.
+Various types of Juvederm are available here at Dr. Green’s office.
 Dr. Green is board certified and experienced in Juvederm procedures.
 Contact us and make an appointment for Juvederm in NYC today or call 212 535 3088.